gukras/ask_a_book/README.md

 * Deployment instructions

 * Other Definitios
-Open Graph, Twitter and Google Tag Manager were not included in the project, as i expected to be a private project.
+- Open Graph, Twitter and Google Tag Manager were not included in the project, as i expected to be a private project.
+- A different embedding model was used to avoid deprecation in some week, so the results may differ from original solution.